Mana-Pool/Project-One-ELK-Stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-> What aspect of security do load balancers protect?
 - According to [Azure security baseline for Azure Load Balancer](https://bit.ly/3AnSRPV), the load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to
    - protect Azure resources within virtual networks.
    - monitor and log the configuration and traffic of virtual networks, subnets, and NICs.